 appointed in February 2001.
 Mr. Findley was Chairman of the Board from January 2003 to May 2004.
 A writer and businessman, Mr. Findley owned and published three Illinois weekly newspapers and served as President of Craig Findley Associates, a consulting firm.
 He served as Deputy Director of the Illinois Department of Transportation, as an elected member of the Illinois House of Representatives and was a senior aide to Congressman Bob Michel.
 He has long been active in organizations that advocate adoption and promote the best interests of children.
-Mr. Findley is a member and twice Chairman of the Lincoln Land Community College Board of Trustees, and member of the Jacksonville Symphony Orchestra.
+Mr. Findley is a member and twice Chairman of the Lincoln Land Community College Board of Trustees, a member of the Jacksonville Symphony Orchestra and a board member of Goodwill Industries of Central Illinois.
 He has served as President of the Jacksonville Public Library and as Chairman of the Jacksonville Area Chamber of Commerce.
 He is a graduate of Knox College.